flatiron/cliff/README.md

 info:   Nick  vanilla   ice cream
 ```

-### Logging rows of data

 **cliff.stringifyRows(rows, colors)**
-Takes a set of Arrays and row headers and returns properly formatted and padded rows.
+Takes a set of Arrays and row headers and returns properly formatted and padded rows ( a string version of `putRows` )

-**cliff.putRows(level, rows, colors)**
-Similar to `stringifyRows`, but it will log to the console using [winston][0] at the specified level.

-**cliff.rowifyObjects(objs, properties, colors)**
-Takes a set of Objects and the properties to extract from them and returns properly formatted and padded rows.

 **cliff.putObjectRows(level, objs, properties, colors)**
-Similar to `rowifyObjects`, but it will log to the console using [winston][0] at the specified level.
+Takes a set of Objects and the properties to extract from them and it will log to the console using [winston][0] at the specified level.
 Here's a sample:

 ``` js
   var cliff = require('cliff');